mohdmuiz11/WashNClean/README.md

 ### Figure 5 : UI Weather Site
 ![WeatherScreen](https://user-images.githubusercontent.com/94210480/150668247-79b730c4-7500-4bd8-80c1-3b06d71f67e3.png)
-> After user clicks the Weather icon, they will be navigated to Weather screen where in here, user can see the
+> Weather screen displays the current temperature in their location.
+If the user desired to see other state's weather they can type the desired location in the Search Site at the top part of the screen.

 ### Figure 6 : UI Profile
 ![ProfileScreen](https://user-images.githubusercontent.com/94210480/150671408-a4268c2e-192e-4348-bf53-fa4d0692d5b1.png)